Seafood Market Report

 Monkfish

-Strong availability heading into the weekend with a consistent market.
-Current inventory consists of Day Boat trawl caught product harvested in Boston, MA.
-(F/V America)
+Strong availability heading into weekend sales.
+No issues to report.
+The market has softened since the previous week.
+Current inventory consists of trawl caught products harvested in Boston, MA.

 Blue Catfish